 A sister with breast cancer, not interested in chemo.
 An aunt with shingles.
 A mother, who went into the hospital shortly after this news was revealed, was diagnosed pneumonia that led to sepsis that led to a heart attack, all the while, according to doctors, without an ounce of heart disease.

-My uncle, Tinito, who died from who-knows-what in the wake of Hurricane Irma in Puerto Rico, was dead for how-many-days when my other uncle Tin, pronounced ting, found him decomposing in his kitchen.
+My uncle, Tinito, who died from who-knows-what in the wake of Hurricane Maria in Puerto Rico, one of the 3,000 dead for how-many-days when my other uncle, Tin, pronounced teeng, found him decomposing in his kitchen.
 Because everything is so backed up in P.R., no one knows when he will be buried.

 Then, as if all this wasn’t enough for one year, a close cousin of mine, named Denise Torres Leakakos, also died.
 She was only 51.